Šenkovec

-Šenkovec (Szentilona) is a municipality in Međimurje County, Croatia, located just outside the county seat, Čakovec.
+Šenkovec (Szentilona) is a municipality and village in Međimurje County, Croatia, located just outside the county seat, Čakovec.

-The municipality includes two villages – Šenkovec and Knezovec.
-In the 2011 census, the two villages were populated by a total of 2,879 people, most of whom are Croats.
-The seat of the municipality is in Šenkovec, a suburban village located approximately 2 kilometers to the north-west from the centre of Čakovec.
-The main road between Čakovec and Mursko Središće goes through the village.

 The village of Šenkovec has its own elementary school and kindergarten, as well as a sports hall and library.
 The pulmonology department of the Čakovec County Hospital is located in the Ksajpa neighbourhood of Šenkovec.
 There are two chapels in the municipality – the Holy Trinity Chapel in Šenkovec and the Saint Florian Chapel in Knezovec.
 The old Saint Jelena Chapel in Šenkovec is a listed building.

+History

+The DVD "EKO Međimurje" was founded there in 1959.

+Geography

+The municipality of Šenkovec is located in the central part of Međimurje County and has an area of 9.18 km².
+It is the third smallest municipality in Međimurje County and makes up 1.26% of the total area of the County.

+Demographics

+In the 2021 census, the municipality had a population of 2,708 in the following settlements: